 My spin on Portillo’s Chopped Salad – one of my favorite salads in all of Chicago!

 It’s no secret that I love spending my nights cooking up something awesome and serving it with a delicious glass of wine.
 You’ve seen me do that time and time again.
-But in this particular instance, I decided to forego anything too heavy or flashy, and instead go with a salad.
-But not just any salad.
-A spin on Portillo’s Chopped Salad 😍
+But in this particular instance, I decided to forego anything too heavy or flashy with side dishes, and instead go with a big salad.
+But this isn’t just any salad recipe.
+It’s a spin on Portillo’s Chopped Salad ?

 My brother actually came up with this recipe one night when he was craving Portillo’s but didn’t want to be tempted by their cheese fries (we’ve all been there).
 He immediately texted the family about it and it’s become a staple in a lot of our individual households since then!